soundpress/RulesOfNYC/docs/c26/index.rst

       A. "Residential use" is the land use category that allows a site to be used for any use other than raising livestock or producing animal products for human consumption.
 Restrictions on the use of groundwater are allowed, but no other institutional or engineering controls are allowed with respect to the residential use soil cleanup objectives.
 When considering the applicability of this land use category, the office shall consider the ability to implement the proposed site management plan and its implementation program, including the need for common ownership of the site in order to implement the site management plan.

       B. "Restricted-residential use" is the land use category that shall only be considered when there is common ownership or a single owner/managing entity of the site.
 When considering the applicability of this land use category, the Office shall consider the ability to implement the proposed site management plan and its implementation program.
-Restricted-residential use: [ALP S-001]
+Restricted-residential use:

          i. shall, at a minimum, include restrictions that prohibit: (a) any vegetable gardens on a site, where such gardens in the restricted-residential soil are feasible and reasonably anticipated; and (b) single family housing.